-The value of the Dollar index is calculated by Reuters in real time approximately every 15 seconds from a multi-contributor feed of the spot prices.
+Reuters calculates the dollar index value in real-time approximately every 15 seconds from a multi-contributor feed of the spot prices.

-The Federal Reserve’s Real Trade Weighted U.S. Dollar Index changes annually to reflect prior year’s development.
-It was introduce in 1998 primarily to keep pace with new developments in US trade.
-Its basket of currencies include more than 25 currencies from developed and developing nations.
+The Federal Reserve’s Real Trade Weighted U.S. Dollar Index changes annually to reflect the prior year’s development.
+It was introduced in 1998 primarily to keep pace with new developments in U.S. trade.
+Its basket of currencies includes more than 25 currencies from developed and developing nations.
 The index is computed as a geometric mean of the bilateral exchange rates of the included currencies.
-According to InterContinental Exchange, its USDX index matches closely with trade weighted US dollar index.
+According to Intercontinental Exchange, its USDX index matches closely with the trade-weighted U.S. dollar index.